Usage

 for devices that only support the old IP precedence Type of

 Service (ToS) format.
-(See the RFCs for what these values mean)
+(See the RFCs for what these values

 A valid use of this command is: